wandera/1password-client/README.md

 - Account name: subdomain or account name that cli can use for multiple account holders e.g. example

 ## Contributing
-The travis build will run with any PR or commit to master branch and then updates the master branch with a new minor version for contributors to branch from.
+The GitHub action will run a full build, test and release on any push.
+If this is to the main branch then this will release to public PyPi and bump the patch version.

+For a major or minor branch update your new branch should include this new version and this should be verified by the code owners.

-This means when contributing you should create a feature branch off of the master branch and without manually bumping the version can focus on development.
-Merge back into master.
+In general, this means when contributing you should create a feature branch off of the main branch and without manually bumping the version you can focus on development.

-Later admins will bump major versions.

 ## CLI coverage
 Full op documentation can be found here: https://support.1password.com/command-line-reference/